Oliver O. Howard's (above) promotion to command of Army of the Tennessee upset Gen. Logan who believed himself James McPherson's logical successor.

 Lee formed Brown's division and sent it in around noon.
 Through thick woods Brown's brigades advanced.
 The Federals opened up, and from their hastily-built works of log and stone delivered cruel, effective fire.
 Brown's attack began to fall apart.
 With a Yankee counterattack, the division commander sadly watched his men "driven with great slaughter."

 A native of Charleston, S.D.
 Lee distinguished himself early in the war as an artillery commander in the Army of Northern Virginia

 Ten minutes after Brown had begun, Clayton's division arrived, which Lee promptly ordered to advance.
 Unfortunately for the Southerners, Lee's battle was becoming one of uncoordinated attacks by troops as they arrived.
 The bluecoats heard the fire to their right (the attack of Brown's division) and stood ready in their makeshift works of rails and trenches.
-The men of Woods' right brigade, Hugo Wangelin's, had gone into Ezra Church and pulled out the pews to reinforce their parapets.
-Gen. Howard had hurried assistance to Logan's threatened line.
-A dozen regiments were ordered from the Sixteenth and Seventeenth corps, and some rushed into the fight in time to help beat back Clayton's assault.
+The men of Woods' right brigade, Col. Hugo Wangelin's, had gone into Ezra Church and pulled out the pews to reinforce their parapets.
+Howard hurried assistance to Logan's threatened line.
+A dozen regiments were ordered from the XVI and XVII corps, and some rushed into the fight in time to help beat back Clayton's assault.
 Clayton had had enough.
 He posted his reserve brigade against possible Yankee counterattack and awaited orders.